Meet Our Speakers!

 MD

-As a professor of medicine (general medicine) and of epidemiology (chronic diseases) at Yale School of Medicine, Dr. Gross investigates ways of delivering more patient-centered, effective cancer care.
+Dr. Cary Gross is a Professor of Medicine and Public Health and Director of the National Clinician Scholars Program at Yale.
+Dr. Gross completed his residency in Internal Medicine at New York Hospital-Cornell Medical Center and served as chief medical resident at Memorial Sloan-Kettering Cancer Center the following year.
 His research addresses comparative effectiveness, quality, and health equity, with a focus on cancer prevention and treatment.
 He aims to use real-world research to generate knowledge that will inform change in clinical care and health policy.
 He is a founding Director of Yale’s Cancer Outcomes Public Policy and Effectiveness Research Center (COPPER).
+His research has been supported by the National Cancer Institute, the American Cancer Society, among others.
+As a former Robert Wood Johnson Foundation Clinical Scholar, Dr. Gross has advanced training in biostatistics, epidemiology, research ethics, and outcomes research.

 Chul S. Hyun